 Behavioral Science and Health Promotion

 This track provides training in social and behavioral sciences to address public health problems in urban settings.
 Students learn to use social and behavioral theories and methodologies to understand health, illness and disease, and to develop health promotion programs.
 Emphasis is placed on community-based interventions in an urban context.
-For more information about this concentration, please visit the SPH Student Handbook.
+For more information about this concentration, please visit the MPH Student Handbook 2014-2015 .

 Gender and Women’s Studies